jack-champagne/jackchampagne.com/content/cv.md

 <img src="https://raw.githubusercontent.com/jack-champagne/jackchampagne.com/gh-pages/assets/cv-picture.png" alt="My picture" title="Taken by Lillian Ciocci">

 I enjoy all things that require learning and engineering.
-I love to build, design, create, and understand.
-Anything I can do to help the world around me enjoy these things more is something that I take as a passion and truly enjoy!
+I love to build, design, create, and understand.<br> Anything I can do to help the world around me enjoy these things more is something that I take as a passion and truly enjoy!

 ## Employment History